Multi-vehicle collision in George Town

-At least six vehicles were involved in a multi-vehicle collision on Tuesday (7 May) evening along North Sound Road in George Town.
+At least six vehicles were involved in a collision on Tuesday (7 May) evening along North Sound Road in George Town.

 Emergency crews and police were on the scene.

-The two lanes of North Sound Road heading towards the Al Thompson roundabout were cordoned off in the vicinity of the collision.
+The two lanes of North Sound Road heading toward the Al Thompson roundabout were cordoned off in the vicinity of the collision.

 The RCIPS is yet to release information on the collision.
 It is unclear how many people were injured.